CyberdineDevelopment/Enhanced-Enums/README.md

 **Properties:**
 - `MethodName` (string): Name of generated method.
 Default: `GetBy{PropertyName}`
 - `AllowMultiple` (bool): Return multiple matches.
 Default: `false`
+- `ReturnType` (Type): Custom return type for this lookup method.
+Use `typeof(IMyInterface)`.
+Default: Uses collection's return type

+**Requirements:**
+- Property must be abstract or virtual
+- Property must be either:
+  - Included as constructor parameter, OR
+  - Nullable, OR
+  - Used with factory method generation

 ### Generated Methods